ricardo-rossi/ge/README.md

 ## Running The Examples

-Copy the /samples to your current directory and run any of the examples like this:
+Copy the /samples folder to your current directory and run any of the examples like this:

 ```
-ge -t ./samples/1_hello
+ge -t samples/1_hello
-ge -t ./samples/2_filename
+ge -t samples/2_filename
-ge -t ./samples/3_filename_var
+ge -t samples/3_filename_var
-ge -t ./samples/4_helper
+ge -t samples/4_helper
-ge -t ./samples/5_iterator
+ge -t samples/5_iterator
-ge -t ./samples/6_conditional
+ge -t samples/6_conditional
 ```

 The generated files will be placed under the ./build directory (relative to your current dir)